fastcms/eslint-config/readme.md

 ## License

-The scripts and documentation in this project are released under the [MIT License](./license)
+The codebase and documentation in this repository are released under the [MIT License](./license)